 - 1988 - A computer billing system was implemented.
 The impressive growth of the District led to the creation of a comprehensive Master Plan.

 - 1992 - Phase I of the Master Plan, a four year construction program, was adopted.
-During this phase of the Master Plan, the third water storage tank was constructed.
+During this phase of the Master Plan, the third water storage tank was built.